Social contract: Tacit consent

 The theory of a tacit social contract holds that by remaining in the territory controlled by some society, which usually has a government, people give consent to join that society and be governed by its government if any.
 This consent is what gives legitimacy to such a government.
 Other writers have argued that consent to join the society is not necessarily consent to its government.
 For that, the government must be set up according to a constitution of government that is consistent with the superior unwritten constitutions of nature and society.

-Explicit consent

-The theory of an implicit social contract also goes under the principles of explicit consent.
-The main difference between tacit consent and explicit consent is that explicit consent is meant to leave no room for misinterpretation.
-Moreover, you should directly state what it is that you want and the person has to respond in a concise manner that either confirms or denies the proposition.

 Contracts must be consensual

 According to the will theory of contract, a contract is not presumed valid unless all parties voluntarily agree to it, either tacitly or explicitly, without coercion.
 Lysander Spooner, a 19th-century lawyer who argued before the Supreme Court of the United States and a staunch supporter of a right of contract between individuals, argued in his essay No Treason that a supposed social contract cannot be used to justify governmental actions such as taxation because government will initiate force against anyone who does not wish to enter into such a contract.
 As a result, he maintains that such an agreement is not voluntary and therefore cannot be considered a legitimate contract at all.
 As an abolitionist, he made similar arguments about the unconstitutionality of slavery in the US.

-Joseph Kary asserts that Modern Anglo-American law, like European civil law, is based on a will theory of contract, according to which all terms of a contract are binding on the parties because they chose those terms for themselves.
-This was less true when Hobbes wrote Leviathan; at that time more importance was attached to consideration (meaning a mutual exchange of benefits necessary to the formation of a valid contract) and most contracts had implicit terms that arose from the nature of the contractual relationship rather than from the choices made by the parties.
-Accordingly, it has been argued that social contract theory is more consistent with the contract law of the time of Hobbes and Locke than with the contract law of the present time and that certain features in the social contract which seem anomalous, such as the belief that people are bound by a contract formulated by their distant ancestors, would not have seemed as strange to Hobbes' contemporaries as they do to people today.
+Individuals are not better off under states

+In their book Prehistoric Myths in Modern Political Philosophy, the philosopher Karl Widerquist and anthropologist Grant McCall criticise social contract theory on the grounds that not all individuals are better off than they could reasonably expect to be in the state of nature, thereby removing the justification for giving up liberty in exchange for welfare.